diwic/shmem-ipc/README.md

 -------

 The code is Apache 2.0 / MIT dual licensed.
-Any code submitted in Pull Requests, discussions or issues are assumed to have this license, unless explicitly stated otherwise.
+Any code submitted in Pull Requests, discussions or issues is assumed to have this license, unless explicitly stated otherwise.